 Anyway, I decided to give it a go.
 After all, this wasn't just a web host.
 This was a web host, with domain name registration and automatic renewal, with an autoresponder, with a mailing list manager, with a step-by-step training course in video and text formats, with keyword research tool, with support forums, with marketing support, with writing guide, with template designs, with C2 guides, with best practice guides, with traffic stats, with SE submitter, with search engine reporting tool,

-It was after I'd been using Site Build It! a few weeks that I realised just how much knowledge I'd gained.
+It was after I'd been using Solo Build It! a few weeks that I realised just how much knowledge I'd gained.
 More than that though, I was enjoying all those terrific benefits which I'd seen at one time as too good to be true.
 Importantly, I was building up the traffic coming to the site.
 The best bit of all though, was that I was getting all of it for less than I'd been paying my previous webhost alone.

-Now there are those people who will criticise Site Build It!
+Now there are those people who will criticise Solo Build It!
 The arguments usually come down to having the same old recogniseable design layout, or similar writing styles, or something else along those lines.

 I just answer, by saying, "Yes, you're absolutely right, if that's what you see, you must be right.
 But of course, it's like that because it works!"
 For me, it reminds me of a choice between two cars:

 Which would you rather have?